JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 A_gpu = CuSparseMatrixCSC(A_cpu)  # A = CuSparseMatrixCSR(A_cpu)
 b_gpu = CuVector(b_cpu)

-# LLᵀ ≈ A for CuSparseMatrixCSC or CuSparseMatrixCSR matrices
+# LLᴴ ≈ A for CuSparseMatrixCSC or CuSparseMatrixCSR matrices
 P = ic02(A_gpu, 'O')

 # Solve Py = x